Expanding the Neutral Atom Gate Set: Native iSWAP and Exchange Gates from Dipolar Rydberg Interactions: Fidelity Response Theory on Laser noise

 \section{Fidelity Response Theory on Laser noise}

-Fidelity response theory (FRT)~\cite{Endres2025Benchmark} is a powerful tool for understanding and predicting the behavior of fidelity depending on the noise.
-We apply FRT to phase and intensity noise.
+Fidelity response theory (FRT)~\cite{Endres2025Benchmark} is a powerful framework for analyzing and predicting the sensitivity of gate fidelity to noise.
+We apply FRT to frequency and intensity noise.
 We consider these two noises as a perturbation,